MalifaciousGames/Mali-s-Macros/toggle-macro/toggle-macro.md

 ### Type ###

-Toggle elements can have any element type tho link or buttons make the most sense.
+Toggle elements can be of any valid html type, by default they are links.
 Elements which are normally not interactive remain clickable.

 ```html
 <<toggle '_var' 'link/button/span/p/div...'>>